irfan-official/irfan-official/README.md

-# 💫  Hey there!
-I'm Irfan
+<h1 align=center>💫  Hey there!
+I'm Irfan</h1>

-A web developer passionate about crafting clean and interactive experiences.
+- A web developer passionate about crafting clean and interactive experiences.
-Engineering logic, debugging life – a CSE journey in progress.
+- Engineering logic, debugging life – a CSE journey in progress.

 ## 🌐 Socials: